Heather WILLAUER

 [00054] In the process according to the invention the step of

-hydrogen with a catalyst can be performed over a wide temperature
+and hydrogen with a catalyst can be performed over a wide

-range.
-As the reaction is endothermic, a high temperature will
+temperature range.
+As the reaction is endothermic, a high

-promote conversion, but too high temperature may also induce
+temperature will promote conversion, but too high temperature

-unwanted reactions; therefore this step is preferably performed at
+may also induce unwanted reactions; therefore this step is

-carbon dioxide and hydrogen with a catalyst according to the
+containing carbon dioxide and hydrogen with a catalyst according

-process of the invention can be performed over a wide pressure
+to the process of the invention can be performed over a wide

-this step is preferably performed at a pressure ranging from 0.1
+therefore this step is preferably performed at a pressure

 [00056] The contact time in the step of contacting the gaseous